masc-ucsc/docs/docs/pyrope/05-assert.md

 lec fun1, fun2
 ```

-To guard an assertion against being checked unless some condition happens, you
-can use the `when/unless` statement modifier or the `implies` logic.
-All the
+A whole statement is conditionally executed using the `when`/`unless` gate expression.
-verification statements (`assert`, `assume`, `verify`) can have an error
+This is useful to gate verification statements (`assert`, `assume`, `verify`)
-message.
+that can have spurious error messages under some conditions.

 ```pyrope
 a = 0